What are Gutters and Why are They Important?

 Why do I need a gutter system?

-According to SoundHome.com, we need gutter systems “in order to help reduce water and moisture damage to our homes.”
+Gutter systems reduce water and moisture damage to homes.
 But why?
 Won’t that water just roll off my roof?
 Problem solved, right?

 Wrong — that’s actually part of the problem: